Foreword

 With this loaded, we can now see the visleaves.
 Fly through the map in your 3D viewport, looking for anything that splits a large amount of visleaves, highlight it and turn it into a func_detail (hotkey: ctrl-t).

-When you're done, do another fast compile.
-Quite often you will get leaks at this part, because func_detail does not seal leaks.
+leaks at this part, because func_detail does not seal leaks.
 Fix this by turning the func_detail back into a solid brush.

 Also of note is the func_illusionary brush entity, which does the same with the added bonus of making the brushes non-solid.
 Use with care.